-- giving your passport to the police so you can’t leave the UK
+- giving your passport to the police so you cannot leave the UK

-- reporting to a police station at agreed times, eg once a week
+- reporting to a police station at agreed times, for example once a week

-If you don’t stick to these conditions you can be arrested again and be taken to prison to wait for your court hearing.
+If you do not stick to these conditions you can be arrested again and be taken to prison to wait for your court hearing.

 Reasons you may not be given bail

 - you are charged with a serious offence, for example armed robbery

 - you’ve been convicted of a serious crime in the past

 - you’ve been given bail in the past and not stuck to the terms

 - the police think you may not turn up for your hearing

 - the police think you might commit a crime while you’re on bail